tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   a Mix task itself so `edeliver build release` is a edeliver build task as well while `build release` is a specific edeliver command (edeliver `build release` command vs. `edeliver build release` task).

+  but for simplicity I might refer to edeliver commands as tasks as well.

   1. <https://hexdocs.pm/edeliver/Mix.Tasks.Edeliver.html>